jiayihu/sinergia/README.md

 ### Abort execution

-Since `sinergia` is a common generator, you can use the returned object to abort the execution using [.return()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator/return) method of generators.
+Since `sinergia` is just a generator, you can use the returned object to abort the execution using [.return()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator/return) method of generators.

 ```javascript
 import co from 'co';